 When you’re considering sizes to get, bigger is likely always better and not something you’re likely to regret.
 While the 3-quart size may be appealing when it comes to storing it, you’ll be bound to second-guess your decision later when you want to cook a whole spaghetti squash in it, and can’t.
 If you’re not sure, do what most people do, and stick with the middle of the road 6-quart size.
 Unless you’re feeding a large family every night, in which case – it’s best to go up in size.

+Who knew where you place ingredients in the Instant Pot could make or break your meal?
 We talked about pasta being on the top of the pile when cooking in an Instant Pot, but the opposite is the rule of thumb for meats.
 Generally, it works best to keep the meat at the bottom for proper cooking.

 The main reason for this is to keep things from browning and burning on the bottom, like tomato sauces and anything that may burn or carmelize.
 Your meat isn’t likely to burn, so it’s best to do what’s best for the whole dish, and place it into the pot, first.